luiscolmenares/TiOS-webapp/README.md

 # TIoS-webapp

-# Related files
+This is the main repo for [TIoS Web Application](https://app.tiosplatform.com/).

 TIoS is a tool designed for administrators of internet connected organizations.
 It is a computerized system for the management of organizations and their IoT projects.
 Organization Projects will display a set of graphs and reports based on data pulled from a restful API.
 This data comes from devices(sensors) connected to the cloud directly to a Mysql Database and serve to the application using API endpoints.

 ## Main Features:

-Administration of organizations
+- Administration of organizations

-Administrations of projects
+- Administrations of projects

-Administration of users
+- Administration of users

-Projects Dashboard
+- Projects Dashboard

-Organizations Dashboard
+- Organizations Dashboard

-Triggers
+- Triggers

-Scheduled Actions
+- Scheduled Actions

+- Geolocation (Coming Soon)

-Billing
+- Billing (Coming Soon)

 ## Installation